 By Nataly Estrada

-While she waited anxiously to get her results back, her immediate regrets came from not taking care of herself enough.
+While she waited anxiously to get her breast cancer results back, her immediate regrets came from not taking care of herself enough.
 Truth is, at the time of her diagnosis, there was little knowledge about the environment’s impact on breast cancer development.
 My mother wouldn’t have known that by eating canned foods or using antibacterial soaps containing triclosan may increase her overall risk.
 As of 2019, one in eight women in the U.S. will develop invasive breast cancer sometime during her life, and the majority have no family history of it.
-Despite identifying many risk factors of breast cancer development, scientists still don’t know how they all combine to cause cancerous cells.
+Despite identifying many genetic and environmental risk factors for breast cancer development, scientists still don’t know how they all combine to cause cancerous cells.
 The consensus among major national health organizations is that breast cancer is caused by a combination of genetic, hormonal and environmental factors.

 While genetics and hormonal factors are largely not modifiable, our environment is something we can change to help reduce our risk of breast cancer.
 What is in our environment or the water we drink that is predisposing us to such alarming rates of breast cancer?
 Can chemicals otherwise harmless yet in high quantities become toxins?
 Are these chemicals in the environment a reason my mother worried about her risk of breast cancer scare.